-The Reasonable Accommodation Policy is available in English and Spanish at: https://cdbg-dr.pr.gov/en/fair-housing/policy-documents/ and https://cdbg-dr.pr.gov/fair-housing/politicas-documentos/.
+The Reasonable Accommodation Policy are available in English and Spanish on the PRDOH website at https://cdbg-dr.pr.gov/fair-housing/politicas-documentos/. and

-10.4.
-Language Access Plan
+10.4 Language Access Plan

 PRDOH, its subrecipients, and contractors are responsible for complying with the PRDOH Language Access Plan (LAP).
 The purpose of the LAP is to ensure meaningful access to federally assisted programs and activities for persons, who because of national origin are limited in their Spanish or English proficiency.
 The LAP provides concrete action steps that shall be followed by PRDOH, subrecipients, and contractors to ensure that appropriate language services and translated vital documents are made available to potential and actual Program participants, as well as in outreach activities, in accordance with the LAP.